Prepaid tuition plans

 Prepaid plans aren’t for everyone

 With the exception of the Massachusetts U.Plan, all of the state-sponsored prepaid 529 plans are only available to residents.
 So if you live in California, for example, you would have to decide on an alternate way to save for a public university (such as a 529 college savings plan).
+The Private College 529 Plan does not have a state residency requirement.

 Limited enrollment periods